London Borough of Brent: Demographics

 In 1801, the civil parishes that form the modern borough had a total population of 2,022.
 This rose slowly throughout the nineteenth century, as the district became built up; reaching 5,646 in the middle of the century.
 When the railways arrived the rate of population growth increased.
 The population took five decades to rebound to the more muted peak of the 1950s, when much industry relocated from London, further boosting the speed of the wave of new housing then built.

 Brent is the most diverse locality in the UK by country of birth.
 It in 2019 became the only local authority with over 50% of residents, namely 52%, born abroad.
 Large Asian and Indian, Black African, Black Caribbean, Irish, and Eastern European communities exist.
 45 per cent of the population was a minority ethnicity in the 1991 census, the most in England at the time.
 In 1991 17.2% were Indian, 10.2% were Black Caribbean and 9% were Irish.
 Brent was the only Outer London borough combining high proportions of Indian and Afro-Caribbean ethnicities.

 The 2001 UK Census found that the borough had a population of 263,464 residents, of whom 127,806 were male, and 135,658 female.
-Of those stating a choice, 47.71% described themselves as Christian, 17.71% as Hindu, 12.26% as Muslim and 10% as having no religion.
+Of those stating a choice, 47.71% described themselves as Christian, 17.71% as Hindus, 12.26% as Muslims and 10% as having no religion.
 Among residents, 39.96% were in full-time employment and 7.86% in part-time employment - compared to a London average of 42.64% and 8.62%, respectively.
 Narrowly most residents included an owner-occupier in their household, with 23.17% of households owning their house outright, and a further 31.33% owning with a mortgage.
 10.59% were in local authority housing, with a further 13.29% renting from a housing association, or other registered social landlord.

 The 2021 census found that the borough has England and Wales's lowest proportion of people born in the UK, at 43.9%.